inonoob/pirowflo/Readme.md

 ### Software

+When using deque.
+If the thread agruments are only 1 arguement then the deque is not working and will automaticily see the stored value.
+In this case the dict for ant.
+If I had more arguemnet then it is not changed and stays as a deque object and there for the pop() methode can be called.
+That's so odd ?
+The solution is within the arg=[variable]

+This error appears if you pass in the args paramter on the variable.
+If it is a list it will be process a list of args and not as list it self.

+    t3 = threading.Thread(target=ANTService, args=(ant_q))

+    Traceback (most recent call last):
+      File "/usr/lib/python3.7/threading.py", line 917, in _bootstrap_inner
+        self.run()
+      File "/usr/lib/python3.7/threading.py", line 865, in run
+        self._target(*self._args, **self._kwargs)
+    TypeError: ANTService() takes 1 positional argument but 2 were given

+to fix that you have to put parenthese to make threading understand it is not a list of argument to pars but the list is the arguement !

+    t3 = threading.Thread(target=ANTService, args=(ant_q))

 When you install a fresh Raspbian on a raspberry pi and want to use the script you first must add the user pi to the group bluetooth.
 Or your will have an error acces denied.